pestphp/docs/arch-testing.md

 <a name="expect-toOnlyUse"></a>
 ### `toOnlyUse()`

-The `toOnlyUse()` method may be used to ensure that your models are compact and dependent solely on the `Illuminate\Database` namespace and, for example, do not dispatch queued jobs or events.
+The `toOnlyUse()` method may be used to guarantee that certain classes are restricted to utilizing specific functions or classes.
+For example, you may ensure your models are streamlined and solely dependent on the `Illuminate\Database` namespace, and not, for instance, dispatching queued jobs or events.

 ```php
 test('models')